kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 from the network.
 It is the equivalent of \*main()\* function for handling the SIP requests.

-:fire:**IMPORTANT**: For backward compatibility reasons, the main request 'route' block can be identified by 'route{...}' or 'route\[0\]{...}'.
+🔥**IMPORTANT**: For backward compatibility reasons, the main request 'route' block can be identified by 'route{...}' or 'route\[0\]{...}'.